 Called Tafelstukken, the pieces combining lamps and containers were shown at Dutch Design Week in 2009 (see our earlier story), and are now produced in the designers' studio in altered shapes and different colours.

-See all our stories about DMY Berlin in our special category.
+See all our stories about DMY Berlin in all our stories about DMY Berlin 2010.

 Here's some more information from the designers:

 The five 'complete' lighting objects shine upon themselves as well as the objects placed in them.